 Orientation to the concepts and procedures of pupil personnel ethics and management systems is offered.
-Emphasis is placed on information and the understanding of occupational and career education trends and theories which transcend cultural and gender stereotypes.
+Emphasis is placed on acquiring information and understanding occupational and career education trends and theories which transcend cultural and gender stereotypes.

 EDUC 553 Personalized Learning (3)